Skip to content

 Unlisted dependencies

-This means that a dependency is used, but not listed in package.json.
+This means that a dependency is referenced directly in source code or configuration, but not listed in package.json.

 You should not rely on transitive dependencies for various reasons, including control, security and stability.